YOU54F/cypress-plugins/README.md

 For users who are not using CircleCi, you can get a simple report

 - pass `--ci-provider none` provider flag to provide a simple slack message based on the mochawesome report status
+- Pass `--custom-url` along with ``--ci-provider custom` to set custom report page url. that will be sent to slack.

 ## Reporting Features